brittneyleighb/java-for-haters/java-for-haters.md

 #### IntelliJ IDEA - The Tesla of Java IDEs
 **Pros**: Excellent code completion, modern interface, great debugging **Cons**: Ultimate edition costs money
+**Bonus Tips**: It's a boring interface to begin with, but you can customize the theme.

 #### Eclipse - The Reliable Honda Civic
 **Pros**: Free, powerful, handles large projects